singnet/snet-sdk-python/README.md

 ### Usage

 To call a SingularityNET service, the user must be able to deposit funds (AGI tokens) to the [Multi-Party Escrow](https://dev.singularitynet.io/docs/concepts/multi-party-escrow/) Smart Contract.
 To deposit these tokens or do any other transaction on the Ethereum blockchain, the user must possess an Ethereum identity with available Ether.
-To make a deposit you should use the snet-cli package.

 Once you have installed snet-sdk in your current environment, you can import it into your Python script and create an instance of the base sdk class:
 ```python